conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### How should we approach feature development?

-For new features, begin by creating an issue for the feature if one doesn't already exist.
-Once a new feature has been added to the backlog, next create a specification for the new feature within the project so that you can get early input on the design.
-Specification includes design mockups, API or command reference docs, recording the planned approach in the feature issue, and creating CLI argument demos without the functionality of the feature.
+For new features, first open an issue if one doesn’t exist.
+Once the feature has been accepted by the issue's status transitioning from the Sorting state to Refinement, create a specification to gather early feedback.
+This can include mockups, API/command references, a written plan in the issue, and sample CLI arguments (without functionality).

 ### What is our change process?